 IROC, comprised of four races in all at Riverside and the Daytona International Speedway road course in the fall and winter of 1973–74, featured the likes of Emerson Fittipaldi (Formula 1), AJ Foyt (Indy), Richard Petty (NASCAR), Al Unser (Indy), and George Follmer (Can-Am).
 The RSR had already made headlines by winning the 24 Hours of Daytona earlier in 1973, followed by the Targa Florio.

-The epic event is chronicled in a cool new book from Motorbooks, The IROC Porsches: The International Race of Champions, Porsche’s 911 RSR, and the Men Who Raced Them, by Matt Stone, set to be released later this month and now available for pre-order on Amazon.
+The epic event is chronicled in a cool new book from Motorbooks, The IROC Porsches: The International Race of Champions, Porsche’s 911 RSR, and the Men Who Raced Them, by Matt Stone, which is now available on Amazon.
 "The drivers’ incentive to compete was manifold, first being to demonstrate the talents and abilities of their own particular brands of racing," as the publisher puts it, though "not to be understated was the draw of significant payout to winners."

 Consummate Porsche racer Mark Donohue won the first year’s championship, pocketing $54,000 USD (more than $300,000 USD in today's dollars).
 Only the top six finishing drivers competed in all four races, which became "one of the most interesting and storied episodes in 911 racing history," helping to cement the iconic sports car's reputation.